 At least seven of the following eight items must be present:

-- Pharyngo tonsilitis (inflammation of the stomach and tonsils)
+- Pharyngo-tonsillitis (inflammation of the throat and tonsils)

 - Duration of episodes 3-6 days

 - Periodic symptoms (asymptomatic between seizures)

 Prednisone can be used during fever attacks.
 Cimetidine can also be used.
 Some have an effect of removing tonsils (toncillectomy).
 Off label treatment is IL-1 blocks (Kineret, Ilaris) that may have effect (reference: Stojanov S, 2011).

 Most people "grow the disease on their own" without lasting damage by the end of adolescence